 As a biology major, Nayab is charting her own path to becoming a dentist.
-She is passionate about a career, with aspirations of opening a non-profit for affordable access to dental care.
-To augment her knowledge about running a non-profit, she is simultaneously pursing her Master’s in Nonprofit Leadership in the School of Social Policy & Practice, one of Penn’s graduate schools.
+She is passionate about this career, with aspirations of opening a non-profit for affordable access to dental care.
+To augment her knowledge about running a non-profit, she is simultaneously pursuing her Master’s in Nonprofit Leadership at the School of Social Policy & Practice, one of Penn’s graduate schools.

 With her developed interests in the natural sciences, Nayab was inclined to find a meaningful research opportunity to connect to her major.
 While speaking with friends and classmates at the Spiritual and Religious Life Center (SPARC) about her interests in finding a lab to work in, a post-doctoral student invited her to join his lab and research at the Perelman School of Medicine’s Lu Lab.
 Nayab is interested in neurobiology and discovering how organisms interact with the sensory world.
 In particular, she is interested in how our nervous systems encode pain versus itch.
 To address these questions, she has pioneered the use of a technique called optogenetics, which activates molecularly defined populations of sensory neurons.
 She has shown that the use of light can genetically activate pain versus itch.
 Her research is creating new knowledge about how itch and pain work, with the ultimate goal of designing treatment options that selectively treat chronic itch versus chronic pain.
 While some labs require lots of individual work, Nayab has found great collaboration and mentorship in her research space.